 (vi) an indication of the relevant reason and the relevant date as stated by the depositor in accordance with Rule 6.2(a)(ii);

 (vii) where Rule 6.2(a)(iii) applies, a reference to the fact that a scientific description and/or a proposed taxonomic designation has/have been indicated by the depositor;

 (viii) the accession number given to the previous deposit (within the meaning of Rule 6.2(c)).”

 6. The specification of the complete specification must include all relevant information relating to the characteristics of the micro-organism known to the applicant at the time of filing of the application (section 43(1)(c)).
 The information must be present in the original complete specification at the time of filing of the application.
 Relevant information includes, but is not limited to, morphological, taxonomic and biochemical characteristics, and scientific name of the micro-organism.

 7. In addition to information on the characteristics of the micro-organism, the specification must also include the name of the IDA, the file, accession or registration number of the deposit made in accordance with the Budapest Treaty.
 This information must be present within the specification no later than the end of the period prescribed by regulation 59.

 Deposit requirements – failure to provide deposit receipt

-9. The Act requires that where an invention is a micro-organism, then a deposit of the micro-organism must be made and that a deposit receipt must be provided within 3 months from the date of making the deposit.
+8. The Act requires that where an invention is a micro-organism, then a deposit of the micro-organism must be made and that a deposit receipt must be provided within 12 months from the date of issue of the first examination report.

-15. A request under regulation 147 should be made at the time of filing a deposit receipt if this is made at the time of filing a patent application in New Zealand, or as soon as is reasonably possible thereafter.
+12. A request under regulation 147 should be made at the time of filing a deposit receipt or as soon as is reasonably possible thereafter.